 |Strategy & System Selection||Replacement of a Medical Information System|

 |Clinical Data Strategy||Clinical Data Product Analysis|

-Hot Topics in Health Care is a quarterly feature produced by Jim Oakes, Principal of Health Care Information Consultants, LLC.
+Hot Topics in Health Care is a quarterly feature produced by Jim Oakes, Principal, Health Care Information Consultants.